We keep your data secure

 Although Chromebooks are not a core service, we ensure they comply with the Student Privacy Pledge so that schools can use these in compliance with COPPA and FERPA.
 Learn more below.

-Chromebooks are a secure platform for administering student assessments, and when setup properly, these devices meet K-12 education testing standards.
-With Chromebooks, you can disable students’ access to browse the web during an exam in addition to disabling external storage, screenshots, and the ability to print.
-Both PARCC (see TestNav) and the Smarter Balanced Assessment consortia have verified that Chromebooks meet hardware and operating system requirements for online student.
+Chromebooks are a secure platform for administering student assessments, and when set up properly, these devices meet US K-12 education testing standards.
+With Chromebooks, you can disable students’ access to browse the web during an exam in addition to disabling external storage, screenshots and the ability to print.
+Both the US PARCC (see TestNav) and the Smarter Balanced Assessment consortia have verified that Chromebooks meet hardware and operating system requirements for online students.

-Chrome Sync enables Google Account holders to log into any Chromebook or Chrome browser and find all their apps, extensions, bookmarks and frequently visited web pages.
-For students, this means that they can get to work right away.
+Chrome Sync enables Google Account holders to log in to any Chromebook or Chrome browser and find all their apps, extensions, bookmarks and frequently visited web pages.
+For students, this means that they can get to work straight away.
 That's one of the reasons Chromebooks have become so popular in classrooms, especially for schools that can't afford a device for every child.
-With Chromebooks and Chrome Sync, students can have a personalized experience on any device they share with their classmates.
+With Chromebooks and Chrome Sync, students can have a personalised experience on any device that they share with their classmates.

-Personally-identifiable Chrome Sync data in G Suite accounts is only used to power features in Chrome for that person, for example allowing students to access their own browsing data and settings, securely, across devices.
-In addition, our systems compile data aggregated from millions of users of Chrome Sync and, after completely removing information about individual users, we use this data to holistically improve the services we provide.
-For example if data shows that millions of people are visiting a webpage that is broken, that site would be moved lower in the search results.
-This is not connected to any specific person nor is it used to analyze student behaviors.
+Personally identifiable Chrome Sync data in G Suite accounts is only used to power features in Chrome for that person; for example, allowing students to access their own browsing data and settings, securely, across devices.
+In addition, our systems compile data aggregated from millions of users of Chrome Sync and, after completely removing information about individual users, we use this data to holistically improve the services that we provide.
+For example, if data shows that millions of people are visiting a web page that is broken, that site would be moved lower in the search results.
+This is not connected to any specific person nor is it used to analyse student behaviours.
 If they choose to, administrators can disable Chrome Sync and users can choose what information to sync.
 G Suite users’ Chrome Sync data is not used to target ads to individual students.

-Along with this page, which provides detail on the services we offer to schools, you can find guidance for keeping your kids safe online outside of school.
-We worked with many partners to create the Google Family Safety Center.
+Along with this page, which provides detail on the services we offer to schools, you can find guidance for keeping your children safe online outside of school.
+We worked with many partners to create the Google Family Safety Centre.